In this section

 Strathcona County is committed to providing efficient services and maintaining safe conditions for residents throughout the winter season.
 We use a priority approach to manage snow and ice on County roads and trails.

 Residents have an important role in supporting winter operations.
-This includes keeping sidewalk clear and moving vehicles during snow clearing in residential areas.
+This includes keeping sidewalk clear and moving vehicles during snow clearing on residential areas.

 Residents have 48 hours to clear their sidewalk after a snowfall.
 Find free rock chips to manage ice.

-Learn about the two different types of parking bans in Sherwood Park neighbourhoods, and sign up to receive notifications.
+Learn about the two different types of parking bans and sign up to receive notifications.

 To ensure safe and efficient snow removal, curb ramps must be removed from the road between November 1 and April 15.
 Learn more.